StefanPfeiffer80/FASPA.github.io/README.md

     <img src="https://github.com/StefanPfeiffer80/FASPA.github.io/blob/master/FASP_logo.png" width="800" height="150" />
 </p>
-[!Centered text]**FASPA - Fast Amplicon Sequence Processing and Analysis for MiSeq paired end sequence data** .If you have any questions, critics or suggestions, please write me at microbiawesome@gmail.com.
+[!Centered text]**FASPA - Fast Amplicon Sequence Processing and Analysis for MiSeq paired end sequence data**
+- If you have any questions, critics or suggestions, please write me at microbiawesome@gmail.com.
 - FASPA is a workflow for analysing Illumina paired-end sequence data.
 - FASPA is a collection of shell bash scripts, perl scripts and R scripts and relies on state of the art programs used in sequence
 - processing, USEARCH and VSEARCH.
 FASPA output files are directly in downstream analysis of the data using the phyloseq package in R, the Rhea script collection, or the QIIME software package.